AI-generated answers are no longer always copied and pasted. Many applications block paste to prevent users from inserting AI-generated text directly.

-We built a new signal that focuses on that gap.
+We built a new integrity signal that focuses on that gap.
 It estimates whether text was typed naturally, or retyped from another source, using typing biometrics.

 How does it work?

 It is simple in concept: we look at typing behavior, not the words.
 When someone writes naturally, their rhythm changes as they think, revise, and correct themselves.
 When someone retypes from another screen, the flow often looks more like transcription.
-Our model turns those behavioral patterns into a score and a label (Copy, Unsure, Not copy), so you can use it as an additional integrity signal without analyzing the content.

 Why this matters beyond paste blocking and content analysis